 Chamberlain Street, Derry, Ireland.
 Bloody Sunday sometimes called the Bogside Massacre.
 British soldiers shot 28 unarmed civilians during a peaceful protest march against internment.
 Fourteen people died: thirteen were killed outright while the death of another man four months later was attributed to his injuries.
 Many of the victims were shot while fleeing from the soldiers and some were shot while trying to help the wounded.
 Other protesters were injured by rubber bullets or batons, and two were run down by army vehicles.
 The march had been organised by the Northern Ireland Civil Rights Association (NICRA).
 The soldiers involved were members of the 1st Battalion Parachute Regiment.
 Chamberlain Street was the site where Jackie Duddy (17) and Patrick Doherty (31) where shot.
 Archive image: Father Edward Daly blood-soaked handkerchief became the iconic image of Bloody Sunday massacre.
 Photograph courtesy: Museum of Free Derry.

 Cambridge, England.
 Room 103 at the Austin Wing, Cavendish Laboratory.
 Cambridge University.
 The actual room in which James Watson and Francis Crick discovered the double helix structure of DNA.
-Archive image: The original article in Nature magazine by Watson and Crick that first revealed the structure of DNA.
-Photograph courtesy: School of Natural Sciences, USA.
+Archive image: Photo 51 a X-ray diffraction image of crystallized DNA taken by Raymond Gosling working as a PhD student under the supervision of Rosalind Franklin.
+It was critical evidence in identifying the structure of DNA.
+Photograph courtesy: King’s College London.UK.

 11th March 2004.